KevinkerubakarM/Kevinkerubakar-Portfolio/README.md

 # About

-This website is to showcase my career and portfolio featuring projects
+This project is to showcase my career and portfolio featuring projects

 # Featured Projects
 1.X-Delta-AI Agent